 What is the DLS method in cricket?

-The Duckworth-Lewis-Stern, known as the DLS method, is a mathematical formula designed to calculate and devise a new target score, i.e., the number of runs required to win a particular match.
-It is predominantly used when the match is interrupted before the second team bats due to bad weather or any other reason.
+Mathematicians designed the Duckworth-Lewis-Stern method, known as the DLS method, to calculate and devise a new target score—that is, the number of runs a team needs to win a particular match.
+Officials predominantly use it when bad weather or any other reason interrupts the match before the second team bats.

-The history of DLS method in IPL
+The history of the DLS method in IPL

 Team 2’s par score = Team 1’s score x (Team 2’s resources/Team 1’s resources).